raspberrypilearning/gpio-music-box/worksheet.md

     Here, we import the audio mixer module of the PyGame library and initialise it.

-    Then we create a reference to one of the example sound files.
+    Then we create a reference to one of the sample sound files.

     The `while True` is a continuous loop containing a command to play the sound file.
-It will keep playing the sound repeatedly until the program is terminated.
+It will keep playing the drum sound repeatedly until the program is terminated.

 1. Save the file with `Ctrl + S` and run with `F5`.

-    It should play the sound repeatedly.
+    It should play the drum sound repeatedly.

 1. Click into the Python prompt window and press `Ctrl + C` on the keyboard to force it to end.